spacegraphcats/spacegraphcats/doc/02-spacegraphcats-use-cases.md

 ![](https://i.imgur.com/jM3Lets.png) *Sequence context of antibiotic resistance gene cfxA4 over time and at different radiuses.*

+## Alpha functionality

+While we have some tried and true use cases for spacegraphcats, we have even more "alpha functionality" -- functionality for which the code and rationale exist, and may have even been run quite a few times, but that hasn't been extensively explored or applied to many real biological problems yet.
+We document this functionality below.

 ### Querying by sourmash minhash hash values

 [Sourmash](https://sourmash.readthedocs.io/en/latest/) enables [rapid comparisons across large sequencing datasets](https://f1000research.com/articles/8-1006) using scaled minhashing.